ServiceStack/docs/docs/templates-overview.md

 <iframe width="980" height="551" src="https://www.youtube.com/embed/TIgjMf_vtCI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### Razor SSG

+The [razor-ssg](https://razor-ssg.web-templates.io/posts/razor-ssg) ServiceStack template leverages the power of .NET Razor to provide seamless static site generation (SSG) capabilities.
+It's perfect for building content-rich applications like product websites, blogs, portfolios, and more.

+This template streamlines the development process while offering versatility in customizing and extending your project.
+With GitHub Codespaces integration, you can develop, test, and manage your application all within your browser, eliminating the need for a dedicated development environment and expediting your workflow.

+<iframe width="980" height="551" src="https://www.youtube.com/embed/MRQMBrXi5Sc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Next.js

 For those preferring working with **React**, there's a clear choice in Nextjs.org - currently the flagship & [most popular Jamstack](https://jamstack.org/generators/) framework backed by the folks over at [Vercel](https://vercel.com), where it enjoys deep engineering talent committed to maintaining and continually improving it, so you can be confident in the longevity of the technology and the React framework maintained by [Meta](https://meta.com) (Facebook).